-prosociality3.
-However, following Arendt's (1958) distinction between the private and public realms, universalism expressed in the public domain may not reflect personal conviction.
 Bursztyn et al. (2020) find that in-group biased preferences may remain latent under strong prevailing universalist norms but are revealed when those normative constraints are exogenously weakened, such as after Donald Trump's victory.
-Athias (2025) demonstrates that universalism, as a social norm, follows the dynamics of deliberation within the public sphere, even without shifts in underlying private preferences.
+Athias (2025) demonstrates that universalism, as a social norm, follows the dynamics of deliberation in the public sphere, independently of changes in private universalism.

-In this paper, we aim to appraise whether individuals express different universalist preferences across private and public normative layers by distinguishing between private and collective allocation channels.
-Using a representative sample of the French population, we extend Enke et al. (2022)'s survey-based measure of universalism - originally based on a personal allocation vehicle - to include two collective vehicles: the general state budget and public services.
+In this paper, we assess whether individuals express different universalist preferences across private and public normative layers by distinguishing between private and collective allocation channels.
+Using a representative sample of the French population, we extend Enke et al. (2022)'s survey-based measure of universalism-originally based on a personal allocation channel-to include two collective channels: the general state budget and public services.
 To provide evidence that private and collective channels reflect distinct normative layers, we compare their predictive power for individual behavior in the private and public realms.
 Specifically, we implement two behavioral tasks: a six-item Social Value Orientation (SVO) task, from which we derive an angle-based measure of interpersonal prosociality in the private sphere (Murphy et al. 2011), and a standard public goods game.
 As expected, we find that only private universalism predicts private prosocial behavior, while both private and collective universalism are significantly associated with public-good behavior.